Perfect pancakes and five health-boosting fillings

 How to get perfect pancakes

-There's no reason not to indulge in a pancake or two on Shrove Tuesday but why not step away from the standard sugar and lemon - how about filling your pancakes with a something a little less ordinary.
+There's no reason not to indulge in a pancake or two on occasions, but why not step away from the standard sugar and lemon - how about filling your pancakes with a something a little less ordinary?

 We've come up with five alternatives that will satisfy your sweet or savory tooth without adding too much of a splurge to your waistline — but after all that's what Pancake Day is all about — using up all the bad stuff.